 Force Multiplying Security

 I began thinking about this concept back in 2010.
-Back then security was not in the minds of most people, but having learned lessons through red teaming since the late 1990s, it made sense to approach security this way.
+Back then security was not in the mind of most people, but having learned lessons through red teaming since the late 1990s, it made sense to approach security this way.

 It makes sense to write about this now.
 Security is pervasive in everything we do, and, well, things need to be simplified; we are drowning in complexity.